Located on Lime Street in the City of London financial area, is one of London’s new commercial skyscrapers, The Scalpel.

-Originally a nickname but subsequently designated as its official name, the term “Scalpel” was coined due to its distinctive angular design and followed a trend of nicknaming new buildings based upon their shape, such as the nearby Leadenhall Building, also known as “The Cheesegrater”.
+Originally a nickname but subsequently designated as its official name, the term “Scalpel” was coined due to its distinctive angular design and followed a trend of nicknaming new buildings based upon their shape, such as the nearby Leadenhall Building, otherwise known as “The Cheesegrater”.

-The Hoists installed are some of the biggest passenger/goods construction hoists in the city, stretching 5 meters long, with a maximum capacity of 3200kg with normal configuration.
+We installed two sets of twin hoists on the site which are some of the biggest passenger/goods construction hoists in the city, stretching to 5 meters long, with a maximum capacity of 3200kg with a normal configuration.